OpenSimulationInterface/osi-documentation/osi-model-packaging/README.rst

 ------------------------------

-In order to support the efficient exchange of binary data, especially binary data as provided for by the OSI [ProtocolBuffer][] definitions, the following convention is used to define such variables for FMI 2.0:
+In order to support the efficient exchange of binary data, especially binary data as provided for by the OSI `Protocol Buffer <https://developers.google.com/protocol-buffers>`_ definitions, the following convention is used to define such variables for FMI 2.0:

 -  For a notional binary variable of a name given by ``<prefix>``, which